martaaib/FGP_Marta_Ibanez/README.md

 # Repository content:
 ## Readme:
-Information about the repository and foder's content.
+Information about the repository and folders content.

 ## Data:
 It contains some of the data used for the project: